|Scroll Prev Top Next More

 To edit the attributes of an image in the Help+Manual editor just double-click on it with the mouse.
 This displays the Insert Image dialog again, where you can add or edit all the attributes:

-•Alignment can make text wrap around the image (not displayed in editor, does not work in PDF).
+•Alignment can make text wrap around the image with the Left or Right options.

 •Padding adds empty space around the image (in pixels).
 You can set values for individual sides with .

 •Display Size controls the display size of the image on the page.
 See Responsive Images for more details on how to use these options to optimize your graphics for responsive layouts.

 oPhysical image size displays the image in its native size.